 Being a Lay Pastoral Leader is a calling to a radical way of being and working in the Church.
 It is more than a career but an invitation to be missionaries in the home front.
-It is a rewarding service of bringing people together as a church and being part of people’s journey.
+It is a special invitation to live out our baptismal call to be missionary disciples.

 Launch Out has been set up to train and form lay men and women who are interested in full or part-time ministry in the Church.
-As churches have merged into larger parishes, the Archdiocese will need more lay pastoral leaders to lead parishes and the different ministries and chaplaincies in the Archdiocese.
+The Archdiocese of Wellington adopts a Collaborative Ministry model of the Church where Lay Pastoral Leaders work alongside with Parish Priests in leading the parishes and in leading different ministries and chaplaincies in the Archdiocese.

-Launch Out has produced Lay Pastoral Leaders, ministers in various Catholic organisations and chaplains in the Archdiocese of Wellington.
+Launch Out has produced Lay Pastoral Leaders in various Catholic organisations and chaplains in the Archdiocese of Wellington.
 Several have worked in senior chaplaincy roles for the New Zealand Catholic Bishops Conference.
 Some of them have been also invited to work in other dioceses.